elof/popular/_data/jeanne/2020-08-25-best-art-crafts-supplies.md

 ### Drawing and Coloring

 1. **Oil Pastels**: I love oil pastels.
 The creamy texture on a paper and the way you can smudge it.
 It’s such a versatile art medium.
 Anyway, my kid has these Oil Pastel Twisty Stix.
 They’re the best.
 Since they’re twist up you can store them without worrying that they will make a mess of the container they’re in.
-2. **Acrylic Pens :** We big on painting rocks here.
+2. **Acrylic Pens :** We’re big on painting rocks here.
 And using these Acrylic Paint Marker is a perfect portable way to paint without the mess.
-3. **Texture Rubbing Plates**:
+3. **Rubbing Plates**: Use these Texture Rubbing Plates to make your own pattern paper.
+Each plate comes with two halves that are different motifs so you really get a lot of variation.
-4. **Permanent Markers**: Crayola Take Note Colored Permanent Marker Set
+4. **Permanent Markers**: I’m sure every parent would say, “are your crazy?” about me saying that you should get these for a kid’s art supplies.
+Of course, let them use it only with adult supervision.
+We got these Crayola Take Note Colored Permanent Marker Set and they work great on a variety of surfaces, e.g. if you want to upcycle that milk jug into some window suncatchers.
+And they cost a few bucks less than Sharpies.
+Win win.
 5. **Colored Pencils**: Derwent Colored Pencils
 6. **Tempura Paint Sticks**: Kwik Stix Solid Tempera Paint
 7. **Washable Markers**: Crayola Ultra-Clean Washable Markers